nubificus/vaccel-docs/docs/coral.md

 -- Build files have been written to: /data/vaccelrt/build_coral
 ```

-Finally, building the plugin is as simple as issueing a make command:
+Finally, building the plugin is as simple as issuing a make command:

 ```
 make